You no longer have a choice.

 Although recruiters and HR managers check your LinkedIn profile, they will want to see your resume too.

-This is the primary reason for having different resume and LinkedIn summaries.
+This is the primary reason for having different resumes and LinkedIn summaries.

 What To Do AFTER a Recruiter / HR Managers Views Your LinkedIn Profile